 labs(

-fill = "variation",
+fill = "Variation",

-subtitle = "Average temperatures in June vs. May"
+subtitle = "Average Temperatures: June vs. May"

 )